How the T.A.M.I Show Captured a Moment in Rock ‘n’ Roll History

 Watch Chuck Berry Perform 'Johnny B. Goode'

 Although they would later say following Brown was a mistake and that they had to be persuaded to do so, the Rolling Stones nonetheless gave a stunning performance of their own.
-The Stones, who had yet to become household names, were on fire, delivering a blistering 'Around and Around,' 'Off the Hook,' 'All Over Now' and 'Time Is on My Side.'
-A particularly unhinged 'I'm Alright' made their set the stuff of legend.
+The Stones, who had yet to become household names, were on fire, delivering a blistering "Around and Around," "Off the Hook," "All Over Now" and "Time Is on My Side."
+A particularly unhinged "I'm Alright" made their set the stuff of legend.
 Even at this early stage of the game, the attitude and charisma of the band is shining through.
-Within six months, they would be riding high with '(I Can't Get No) Satisfaction.'
+Within six months, the Rolling Stones were riding high with "(I Can't Get No) Satisfaction."

 Later festivals such as Monterey Pop and Woodstock were obviously of a different era.
 Even though it was only a few years prior, The T.A.M.I.
 Show represents the peak, and end of its own era.
 That moment in time when teenagers had found their own music and their own identity, which would soon change and morph into something even more unexpected.
 With a nod to cliche, it was before that dreaded loss of innocence had set in.
 This was pure and real excitement.

 See the Beach Boys Among Rock’s Strangest Deaths